Luckystork/everythingaboutevadus/evadus_master_doc.md

 * **Compact Mode (Stealth Anchor):** Clicking the minimize dash collapses the entire UI into a tiny 50x50px floating pill.
 Expanding it restores the exact previous state.
 * **Persistent UI Memory:** Remembers X/Y position, scaling, and opacity across all sessions and reboots.

-### 4.2 AI Intelligence & Routing
+### 4.2 AI Intelligence & Dual-Injection Workflow
-* **Omni-Model Selector:** Dropdown for Claude 4.6, Grok 4, GPT-5.2, and Deepseek V3.2 R1.
+* **Omni-Model Selector:** Dropdown for available models based on user tier.
 * **Omni-Model Quick Cycle:** A keyboard shortcut to cycle through LLMs instantly without opening the dropdown.
 * **OpenRouter Auto-Mode:** Automatic task-based routing (identifies Math vs. Writing).
 * **System Prompt Injection:** User-defined master behavior rules (e.g., "Answer-only mode").
 * **Auto-Text Appending:** Field to automatically attach a prefix (e.g., "Solve this:") to all captures.
 * **Neural Text Sanitization:** Regex filter to strip AI-disclaimers (e.g., "As an AI model...").
 * **Textbook/CV Upload:** Button to attach PDFs for the AI to reference during answers.
-* **LaTeX & Advanced OCR:** The screen snipping tool utilizes an advanced OCR pipeline to preserve LaTeX math formatting and multi-language text before sending it to the AI prompt.
+* **Dual-Injection OCR Method (The Math & Graph Bypass):** * The screen snipping tool captures the image and simultaneously processes it through a local, specialized LaTeX OCR neural network.
+  * Zap sends the *raw, uncompressed screenshot* directly to the AI's native vision engine (to read graphs and spatial diagrams).
+  * Directly underneath the image, Zap injects the perfectly extracted LaTeX math text to prevent the AI from hallucinating compressed, blurry symbols.

-### 4.3 UI Features & Workflow
+### 4.3 UI Features
 * **Drag-and-Drop Capture Cache:** Vertical sidebar history for thumbnails; support for multi-image sending.
 * **Follow-up Input Box:** A dedicated text field at the bottom of the chat to ask the AI follow-up questions about the generated answer.
 * **Discrete Answer Module:** A tiny, transparent, scrollable box (200x100px) showing *only* final A/B/C/D answers for 2-camera physical room scans.
 * **Markdown Rendering:** Formatted equations, code blocks, and bold text.
-* **Live Mode:** Real-Time WebSocket streaming for audio/video transcription during job interviews.
 * **Push-to-Talk (PTT) Audio Query:** Bound to a mouse side-button.
 Hold to whisper questions to the AI hands-free.

 ---